 Community Pop-Up Food Shares

-Community pop-up food shares are temporary food distribution events that are organized by community-led groups or organizations to provide access to affordable, nutritious food for members of a particular community.
-Pop-up food shares may be held in a variety of locations, such as community centers, schools, or churches, and they may be set up as drive-through or walk-up events.
-These events can be especially useful in times of emergency or crisis, when there is an increased need for food assistance.
-They may also be used to supplement ongoing food assistance programs or to reach specific groups of people who may not have regular access to food resources.
-Community pop-up food shares can be a valuable way to address food insecurity and promote food security in a community.
+Community pop-up food shares are temporary food distribution events organized by community groups or organizations to provide affordable, nutritious food to members of specific communities.
+These events can take place at various locations, such as community centers, schools, or churches, and may be set up as drive-through or walk-up distributions.
+Pop-up food shares are particularly helpful during emergencies or crises, when there is an increased need for food assistance.
+They can also complement ongoing food programs or target specific groups with limited access to regular food resources.
+These events play a significant role in addressing food insecurity and promoting food security within communities.

-In July 2019, Kaizen launched an emergency mobile food share program to provide no-contact curbside food distribution to Black, Indigenous, and People of Color (BIPOC) communities affected by food apartheid.
-This initiative empowered community members and prevented nutrient-dense food from going to waste.
-Year to date, Kaizen redistributed over 11 million pounds of food to communities facing food apartheid.
-The program helped families save up to $200 per visit and provided thousands of participants (reaching in 93 zip codes!) with fresh produce and culturally relevant food.
+In July 2019, Kaizen launched an emergency mobile food share program to offer no-contact curbside food distribution for low food access communities affected by food apartheid.
+This initiative empowered community members while preventing the waste of nutrient-dense food.
+To date, Kaizen has redistributed over 11 million pounds of food to communities impacted by food apartheid.
+The program has helped families save up to $200 per visit and provided thousands of participants—across 93 zip codes—with fresh produce and culturally relevant foods.

 To support this program, volunteer or make a meaningful contribution today!